monsonite/MINT/README.md

 10 Numerals - used for number entry
 33 arithmetic and punctuation symbols - used to select the program operation

+There are also 32 non-printable ascii codes between $00 and $1F.
+Two of these are the familliar carriage return and line feed, but the other 30 non-printable codes can be used to generate system calls to hardware specific routines, for example.

 The interpreter scans a text string, held in a text buffer, one character at a time.
 It then uses a look-up table to broadly categorise the current character into one of the above groups.

 For each category of character there is a handling routine, which determines how the character should be processed.